kaschau/sempy/README.md

 Here is an example of how we [generate fluctuations](./generate_primes.py) in sempy.

 We begin by populating a mega box with eddys.
-This mega box is wide and tall enough to encompass our inlet plane, and long enough to traverse throug it for as long as we want our signal to be.
+This mega box is wide and tall enough to encompass our inlet plane, and long enough to traverse through it for as long as we want our signal to be.

 ![All Eddys](./References/readme/all_eddy.png)